ArdaUzun-55/Danielas-WIll-Mod-Sonny/README.md

 Here is what I allow one to use without asking permission if you would like to take the code for the new mechanics for your own mod:

-Every Sonny 2017 Mechanic which was added
+-Every Sonny 2017 Mechanic which was added
-Every Sonny 2017 Stuff like Sprites
+-Every Sonny 2017 Stuff like Sprites

 Here is what I dont allow one to use without asking permission (dm me and maybe I say yes or no) if you would like to take the code for the new mechanics for your own mod:

-New mechanics including: Bleed and Frostbite
-Mechanics which did not exist in Sonny 2017, Sonny 1 and Sonny 2 e.g. Fundas Misery (many more which are in the github code) The Blackflame Element
+-New mechanics including: Bleed and Frostbite -Mechanics which did not exist in Sonny 2017, Sonny 1 and Sonny 2 e.g. Fundas Misery (many more which are in the github code) -The Blackflame Element
-And maybe more
+-And maybe more

 Also credit me if you take my code :)